pduranti/mercadolibre.github.com/_posts/guide/apendix/2012-05-03-design-considerations.markdown

 <pre class="terminal">$ curl https://api.mercadolibre.com/currencies?ids=ARS,USD</pre>

-## All APIs will provide documentation in JSON format using OPTIONS. {#options}
+## API will provide documentation in JSON format using OPTIONS. {#options}

 There is a standard format to get API documentation.
-Use `OPTIONS` http method to get a `JSON` encoded response that will describe the API, with all the allowed methods and connections to other APIs.
+Use `OPTIONS` http method to get a `JSON` encoded response that will describe the API, with all the allowed methods and connections to other part of API.

 <pre class="terminal">$ curl -X OPTIONS https://api.mercadolibre.com/currencies</pre>